Mumbai: Newborn With Neurological Disorders Dies After 15 Days, Woman Was Denied Abortion Before

 When she had first filed for abortion, she was in her 26th week of pregnancy.
 However, as the Indian law does not permit medical termination after 20 weeks, she was denied abortion by the Chandigarh district court.
 Doctors had earlier opined that at such a tender age, the child’s bones are not strong enough to bear a full-term pregnancy.

 There are many countries that allow medical termination of pregnancy beyond 20 weeks.
-The United Kingdom allows abortions till 24 weeks and, if there is a risk to life of the woman and a substantial risk of the foetus being born handicapped, the law does permits abortion any time.
+The United Kingdom allows abortions till 24 weeks and if there is a risk to the life of the woman and a substantial risk of the foetus being born handicapped, the law does permits abortion any time.
 In China, abortions can take place until 28 weeks.

 The Medical Termination of Pregnancy Act is a 46-year-old law that needs to amended with changing times.
 Extending the legal limit for abortion would give women more control over their bodies.
 The amendment would come handy not only for women bearing fetuses with abnormalities but also for rape survivors who may not wish to bear the child.
 The Indian Supreme Court needs to recognise the shortcoming of the present MTP Act and effectively overhaul the law.